d9ff1ck/react-simplix-ui/README.md

 - **Strict Type Safety**
   Fully typed from top to bottom.
 No hidden `any`, no unclear behavior — your editor always knows what’s going on.
 - **Built-In Accessibility (a11y)**
-  Components follow accessible interaction patterns by default — proper focus handling, keyboard.
+  Components follow accessible interaction patterns by default:
+    - Keyboard navigation
+    - Focus management
+    - ARIA roles and state syncing
+    - Predictable state machines
 - **Unopinionated Styling**
   Use any styling approach you prefer: CSS, SCSS, Tailwind, SASS, CSS-in-JS, or anything else.
 No imposed design system.
 - **Minimal & Dependency-Free**